 Tip 4.
 Specify your data requirements

 Where is your data?
-Sometimes it might take a business analyst 4-6 weeks to find the location of a certain data unit.
+Sometimes it might take a business analyst 4-6 weeks to find the location of a particular data unit.
 So, it means that you should initiate documenting the sources of the key data and the functions that own it.

 What happens to data along the way?
 Very often, you get data that is already processed.
 It would help if you had at least a high-level overview of what happens to data on their way to you.
 And again, you should require to document the transformation path of key data.

 What is the required level of data quality?
-To avoid tasks of manual data cleansing, you should clearly specify your quality requirements.
+To avoid tasks of manual data cleansing, you should specify your quality requirements.

 Tip 5.
 Deliver your requirements to data owners

 Usually, data owners are considered accountable for the data they own, their quality, and how it is processed.
 So, your task is to deliver your requirements.
 The task of data owners is to organize the process.

 Tip 6.
 Delegate tasks for data and information delivery to professionals

 In Tip 4, I mentioned that you should initiate documenting data sources and data transformation paths.
 To ensure the delivery of required quality data, somebody needs to specify and build data checks and controls.
 For these tasks, you should establish business partnering with IT and data management function, if such exists in your organization.

 It should be clearly understood.
 IT is never accountable for the data or information.
 They only enable all processes around data delivery.